faberjs/faber-cli/README.md

 ## Passing Data

-During the `create` and `execute` tasks from the CLI, Faber asks for minified (optionally encoded) JSON data.
+During the `faber create` and `faber execute` commands, the CLI asks for minified (optionally encoded) JSON data.
 This data is passed to the `setActions()` function, allowing you to use it in the actions.

 Here is an example of JSON data: